Murder conviction without a body: History

-it is equally clear that the fact of death, like any other fact, can be proved by circumstantial evidence, that is to say, evidence of facts which lead to one conclusion, provided that the jury are satisfied and are warned that it must lead to one conclusion only.
+[I]t is equally clear that the fact of death, like any other fact, can be proved by circumstantial evidence, that is to say, evidence of facts which lead to one conclusion, provided that the jury are satisfied and are warned that it must lead to one conclusion only.

 The 1960 California case of People v.
 Scott held that "circumstantial evidence, when sufficient to exclude every other reasonable hypothesis, may prove the death of a missing person, the existence of a homicide and the guilt of the accused".
 In Australia, circumstantial evidence was originally deemed sufficient to obtain a murder conviction in the murder of Louis Carron, and in others such as the Azaria Chamberlain case and Bradley John Murdoch.
 In Singapore, law student Sunny Ang was hanged in Changi Prison on 6 February 1967 for the alleged murder of his girlfriend during a scuba diving trip near Sisters' Islands.
 He was convicted purely based on circumstantial evidence and without a body, as his girlfriend's corpse was lost at sea and never found.
 Francis Seow, prosecuting, said in his opening statement, "This is an unusual case insofar as Singapore, or for that matter Malaysia, is concerned.
 This is the first case of its kind to be tried in our courts that there is no body."
 But he said that it would not mean that crafty killers would get away with murder and escape the brunt of the law.
 It would only mean that the burden of proof of the prosecution was higher, a burden which was eventually met and led to Ang's conviction.